Actively Recruiting

 • Younger than 18 years of age

-• Currently pregnant (confirmed by pregnancy test for those capable)
+• Currently pregnant (confirmed by pregnancy test for participants capable of pregnancy)

 • Using hormonal birth control